Ir al contenido principal

 Chhele Boron to Bostro Daan

-Boron in Bengali wedding basically means welcoming.
+Boron in Bengali weddings means welcoming.
 The mother of the bride performs the Chhele Boron (or welcoming the groom) with sweets and water while everyone else plays the holy Conch shell and does Ulludhwani.
 The father of the bride then gives the groom Bostro (new clothes) and Angti (gold ring), which he needs to wear during the wedding.

 Saat Paak & Shubho Drishti